 Types of Financial Aid

-Following are forms of financial aid and education assistance for which incoming UH Pharm.D. professional program students may be eligible:
+Following are forms of financial aid and education assistance for which incoming or current UH Pharm.D. professional program students may be eligible:

 Grants and Loans